rhlobo/bigtempo/README.rst

 **BigTempo** is a powerful and scalable programming model, originally crafted for temporal data processment / analysis.
 It's production ready and can handle large ammounts of data.
-.. **BigTempo** is a powerful temporal data processment / analysis library for Python, providing a scalable programming model conceived for data analysis, exploration and evaluation at massive levels.
-..
-Python package providing a powerful and scalable programming model specially crafted for temporal data processment / analysis.
-It was conceived for data analysis, exploration and production use, and it is ready to handle massive levels of data.

 :Implementation: Python 2.7